CoastalFishScience/James_etal_sgE-scape_GCB/README.md

-# Analysis for Widespread habitat loss leads to ecosystem-scale decrease
-in trophic function

 This script outlines the analysis and code used in James et al. 2024 to analyze the effect of habitat loss on ecosystem-scale trophic function.